Backblaze/b2-sdk-python/README.release.md

 - Get the Nox:
   - `pip install -U nox`
-- Bump the version number to an even number in `b2sdk/version.py`.
 - Update the release history in `CHANGELOG.md`:
   - Change "Unreleased" to the current release version and date.
   - Create empty "Unreleased" section.